delphidabbler/swag/README.md

 I don't know of any specialised SWAG viewers that are available right now.

 [DelphiDabbler CodeSnip](https://github.com/delphidabbler/codesnip) is a code snippets management program.
 While not specifically designed for viewing SWAG packets, it can import them as snippets.
-In fact the import dialogue box provides a self-contained SWAG viewer.
-From v4.16.0 CodeSnip can be used to access the current release of SWAG.
+In fact its import dialogue box provides a self-contained SWAG viewer.
+From v4.16.0, CodeSnip can be used to access the current release of SWAG.

-The other option is to write one.
-To start from scratch you will need to study `swag-data-structure.md` in this project's `docs` directory.
+The other option is to write a viewer.
+To start from scratch you will need to study `swag-data-structure.md` in the `docs` directory.

 CodeSnip's Delphi Pascal source code is available at the above address.
-The units with a `SWAG` prefix and the dialogue box code in `FmSWAGImportDlg.pas` contain the main logic.
+The units with a `SWAG` prefix, and the dialogue box code in `FmSWAGImportDlg.pas`, contain the main logic.
 They depend on other code to read the XML etc., but that's all there too.

-> I did have a JavaScript web application that was a SWAG viewer, but that depended on getting SWAG from a REST service that is no longer available.
-Maybe one day I'll modify that app to get its data from this version of SWAG.
+> I did have a JavaScript web application that was a SWAG viewer, but it depended on getting SWAG from a REST service that is no longer available.
+Maybe one day I'll modify that app to get its data from this version of SWAG ...
 Maybe!